 At the end of WWII communist Albania linked itself to communist Yugoslavia and the two countries had a very close relationship.
 In the 1960s Yugoslavia severed ties with the Soviet Union, and Albania reacted by severing ties with Yugoslavia and strengthening relations with the Soviets.
 In the 1970s China and the Soviet Union had a falling out and this time Albania cut ties with the Soviets and embraced the Chinese.
 Eventually Albania was completely isolated and its people suffered years of oppression and a shortage of food.
 The Chinese did help build refineries in the city of Elbasan, above, while everywhere I drove in Albania I saw laborers working the fields (below), and shepherds tending to cows, goats, sheep and turkeys.

 Foot and hoof traffic dominate on the isolated roads of the Accursed Mountains.
-The mountainous region in the north of Albania is home to a medevil code of conduct that results in blood feuds between families that can last generations.
+The mountainous region in the north of Albania is home to a medieval code of conduct that results in blood feuds between families that can last generations.
 The "kanun” is a tribal code of 1,262 rules created by Albanian nobleman Lekë Dukagjini in the 15th century which states that “spilled blood must be met with spilled blood”.
 In the first four months of 2016 it was reported that there had been 36 blood feud killings in Albania.
-A farmer was killed after cutting down his neighbour’s tree and a lover shot his girlfriend’s brothers after being denied her hand in marriage.
+A farmer was killed after cutting down his neighbor’s tree and a lover shot his girlfriend’s brothers after being denied her hand in marriage.
 A villager in the Accursed Mountains, (below), used a donkey and cart to move a mattress.

 The weather beaten face of a man who has spent his life working in the fields around Bilisht, Albania.
 This small village in the southeast corner of Albania has had a strong influence on greater Waterbury as a 1000 residents of Bilisht (below) now live in Connecticut, and most of them are affiliated with the Albanian Community Center on Raymond Street in the South End of Waterbury.